scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    :figclass: h!
    :scale: 75%

-   Diagram representing a Task with two input fields, an outer splitter and a full combiner. :label:`ndspl3comb3`
+   Diagram representing a Task with two input fields, an outer splitter and a full combiner.
+   The Tasks are run in exactly the same way as previously, but at the end all of the output values are combined together.
+   The symbol convention as described in :ref:`ndspl1`.
+   :label:`ndspl3comb3`

-These are the basic examples of *splitters* and *combiners*, but *Pydra* allows for mixing *splitters* and *combiners* on various level.
+These are the basic examples of *Pydra*'s *splitter* and *combiners* concept.
+It is important to note, that *Pydra* allows for mixing *splitters* and *combiners* on various level.
 They could be set on a single *Task* level, or on *Workflow* level.
-They could be also passed from one *Task* to the followings within a *Workflow*.
+They could be also passed from one *Task* to the followings *Task* within a *Workflow*.
+Some example of this flexible syntax will be presented in the next section.

 Global Cache
 ============